The pattern in Trump’s picks for key jobs

 This discomfort comes from Trump’s own interpretation of what went wrong for him in 2020.
 Convinced that he would have comfortably won a second successive term as president but for the wrong advice he was given on the pandemic, Trump believes that lockdowns were a mistake, that vaccines alienated his base, that school shutdowns were excessive, and that big pharma was working in conjunction with Democrats.
 As health officials saw it, this was just baseless.
 Lockdowns were the only way out at that stage, and even then America only imposed partial restrictions.
 The country still suffered the highest number of deaths in the world.
 They hold Trump’s failure to warn the country and prepare systems in time, his erratic, inconsistent and unscientific medical advice, and his irresponsible calls to open up the economy as reasons that aggravated the crisis.
 And few doubt that vaccines were the only way for normalcy to return and vaccine scepticism, fueled by Trump’s base, was almost criminal.

-But what has enabled Trump to pick RFK Jr, a vaccine sceptic and conspiracy theorist on health, is the wider discomfort that many Americans feel with how U.S. health policy has evolved.
-Once again, it was those on the Left and a segment of liberals who exposed the role of big pharma in the U.S. health crisis, including in creating the opioid epidemic, or of big corporations that managed to play loose with regulatory agencies to push approvals for unhealthy products for children.
+But what has enabled Trump to pick RFK Jr, a vaccine skeptic, a conspiracy theorist on health, is the wider discomfort that many Americans feel with how U.S. health policy has shaped up.
+Once again, it was those on the Left and a segment of liberals who exposed the role of big pharma in U.S. in the health crises, including in creating the opioid epidemic, or of big corporates who managed to play loose with regulatory agencies to push approvals for unhealthy products for kids.

-Just like with Pentagon, DOJ, and intelligence, Trump has combined his personal angst and the angst of many Americans with America’s health regulatory systems that have been hostage to the influence of a powerful few to put an individual who wants to tear it all down on the grounds of “Making America Healthy Again” in charge of the health of Americans.

 Donald Trump has opted to combine his anger, the general anger in American society, and a mandate for disruption to overhaul American defense, intelligence, justice and public health institutions.
 It is a political experiment that Americans may well live to regret.